Igor-Kuts/Projects/README.md

 ## Changelog

+# July 24, 2023

+#### Added

+- **Working with Data**

+    - 'gamma_distribution.ipynb': Overview of the Gamma distribution and it's properties.
+    - 'exponential_distribution.ipynb': Overview of the Exponential distribution and it's properties.

 # July 23, 2023

 #### Added

 - **Working with Data**

-    - 'gaussian_destribution.ipynb': Overview of the Gaussian (Normal) distribution and it's properties.
+    - 'gaussian_distribution.ipynb': Overview of the Gaussian (Normal) distribution and it's properties.

 # July 22, 2023